MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-tagging.md

 You can enter one or more tags per source, separating them with a semi-colon in the .csv file.
 Tags are case-sensitive, and filters on an exact string match.
 The tags are preserved even after you copy tasks to the migration tab.
 Summary reports and scans will also include tags.

 >[!Note]
->Only the tag field can be updated using this .csv file.
+>Only tags can be updated using this .csv file.
 The ID, source name, and source path are included for reference only.

 ## Import and update tags